OsasAnalyst/Autism-Insights-Predicting-Early-Detection/README.md

 ### **Key Findings**
 1. **Best Model**: The Random Forest Classifier outperformed other models, achieving a cross-validation accuracy of **93%** and a test set accuracy of **81.88%**.
 Its ensemble learning approach proved effective in capturing complex relationships within the dataset.
-2. **Imbalanced Dataset**: The dataset contained a higher proportion of non-ASD cases, which influenced precision and recall for ASD predictions.
-This highlights the need for strategies like SMOTE (Synthetic Minority Oversampling Technique) to address imbalances.
-3. **Feature Importance**: Random Forest inherently identifies the most influential features in its predictions.
+2. **Feature Importance**: Random Forest inherently identifies the most influential features in its predictions.
 These insights can inform healthcare providers about the most critical indicators for autism screening.

 ### **Insights for Implementation**
 - **Clinical Relevance**: The model’s predictions provide a reliable foundation for screening children during early development, enabling proactive interventions.